Philip K. Dick

 Recent Mentions

-Philip K. Dick is referenced as a literary influence on Vigalondo's character development.
+Philip K. Dick is acknowledged as a significant influence on Michel Nieva's understanding of science fiction.

 8